Lucretiel/Dispatch/README.md

 This applies when using an explicit `DispatchGroup` as well.
-Because everything has the attributes attached to it, it also isn't necessary to give all functions the same name, or to give them a different name than the DispatchGroup.
+Because everything has the attributes attached to it, it also isn't necessary to give all functions the same name, or to give them a different name than the `DispatchGroup`.

 In addition to matching by type, you can match by number of arguments: